salter14/recipes/cinnamon_buns.md

+## March 30, 2024
+Baked 15 minutes uncovered, then 15 covered.
+Pretty good, but could be a few minutes less.
+Maybe just 13 covered next time.

 ## February 14, 2024
 Baked 15 minutes uncovered, then 10 covered, then 3 uncovered.
 I think the last three should have been covered, as the tops got a bit brown.